 For colonialism this involved two aspects of the same process: the destruction or the deliberate undervaluing of a people’s culture, their art, dances, religions, history, geography, education, orature, and literature, and the conscious elevation of the language of the colonizer.
 The domination of a people’s language by the language of the colonizing nations was crucial to the domination of the mental universe of the colonized.

 Take colonial India.
 A great debate ensued in 1830s Britain on the choice of an official language of colonial administration and education.
 Making the winning case for English over Sanskrit, Persian, and all other languages, Thomas B. Macaulay—a member of the Supreme Council of India—observed that Indian languages ‘contain neither literary nor scientific information, and are, moreover, so poor and rude that, until they are enriched from some other quarter, it will not be easy to translate any valuable work into them.’
-He admitted that he did not know any Indian languages but had nevertheless reached ‘a correct estimate of their value.’
+He admitted that he did not know any Indian languages but insisted that he had nevertheless reached ‘a correct estimate of their value.’
 Citing the Orientalists of his day, he said, ‘I have never found one among them who could deny that a single shelf of a good European library was worth the whole native literature of India and Arabia.’
 Therefore, concluded Macaulay, ‘we have to educate a people who cannot at present be educated by means of their mother tongue.
 We must teach them some foreign language.’